Marchais, Aisne

 Marchais (/fr/) is a commune in the Aisne department in Hauts-de-France in northern France.
 It takes its name from the Latin 'mercasius' or marshland.

-The 16th century Chateau de Marchais is a private residence of the Princes of Monaco, since being acquired in 1854 by Charles III.
+The 16th century Château de Marchais is a private residence of the Princes of Monaco, since being acquired in 1854 by Charles III.
 It was built in the 16th century by Nicolas de Longueval, Comte de Bossut.
-He was accused of treason, though, and to save his life, he surrendered his castle and lands to Charles, Cardindal of Lorraine.
+He was accused of treason, though, and to save his life, he surrendered his castle and lands to Charles, Cardinal of Lorraine.

 In 1906, Maurice Léger made a prototype helicopter flight at Marchais.